Git intro

 Most people probably use Git from the command line (aka bash, terminal, shell).
 But there are also GUIs (desktop Apps) to manage Git.
 Those help to get started and to see visually what's going on:

-A bloated Git repository slows down deployment.
-You might even hit limits.
+A bloated Git repository is slow to clone, push, and pull.
 In most cases the repo can and should be small.